 Especially ironic considering that during Complete Mayhem, he's probably the toughest of the four faction leaders to take down.

 The Greasers, and especially Johnny Vincent, are essentially nice guys.

 Guide Dang It: What constitutes a "good" snapshot in the photography missions isn't always obvious, which leads to some "WTF?!" moments as you take the same picture over and over from slightly different angles and distances until you finally find one the game will accept.

-Not to mention, early on, you have to take pictures of a cheerleader in a risque pose.
+Not to mention, in a Chapter 4 level, you have to take pictures of a cheerleader in a risque pose.
 Later on, when they're plastered around town, you have to spray them with paint.
 Apparently; Jimmy didn't think of just tearing them down, which wouldn't have gotten the police and adults coming after him.

 Magnificent Bastard: This is clearly what the game designers were gunning for with Gary.
 Fans of the character see him as this, and most fanfiction portrays him as one of these.